get-alex/alex/contributing.md

 ### Website contributions

-There are ways in which our [website][website] can be improved as well, and we are open to contributions.
+There are ways in which our [website][] can be improved as well, and we are open to contributions.
 Switch to the [`website`][website-branch] branch (with `git checkout website`) and start contributing!